Jeff Smith (motorcyclist)

-Jeffrey Vincent Smith (born 1 January 1934) is an English former professional motorcycle racer.
+Jeffrey Vincent Smith (14 October 1934 – 21 March 2026) was an English professional motorcycle racer.
 He competed in the Motocross World Championships from 1954 to 1969 as a member of the BSA factory racing team.

-Smith's achievements in motorcycle racing include two FIM 500cc Motocross World Championships (1964, 1965), two British Trials Championships, four individual race wins in the Motocross des Nations, one Scottish Six Days Trial win and eight ISDT Gold Medals.
+Smith's achievements in motorcycle racing included two FIM 500cc Motocross World Championships (1964, 1965), two British Trials Championships, four individual race wins in the Motocross des Nations, one Scottish Six Days Trial win and eight ISDT Gold Medals.
 In 1970, Smith was appointed Member of the Order of the British Empire (MBE) and in 2000 he was inducted into the AMA Motorcycle Hall of Fame.

-Biography
+Career

 Early career

-Smith was born in Colne, Lancashire, England, on 1 January 1934.
-His father was a avid motorcyclist and gave Smith his first motorcycle at the age of nine.
+Smith was born in Colne, Lancashire, England, on 14 October 1934.
+His father was an avid motorcyclist and gave Smith his first motorcycle at the age of nine.
 He learned how to ride the motorcycle by riding around the field behind his home until it became dark.
 Smith began to ride in local trials competitions on a 125cc BSA Bantam motorcycle then progressed to riding his father's Norton trials motorcycle.
 He became such an accomplished competitor that he was offered a place on the Norton factory racing team where he earned his first ISDT Gold Medal in 1950 at the age of 16.

 When Smith was hired by the BSA factory as a general engineering apprentice in 1952, BSA was the largest motorcycle manufacturer in the world.
 His first job at the BSA factory was to disassemble, clean and rebuild engines, which taught him excellent mechanical skills.
 He rode a BSA to win the 1953 and 1954 British Trials Championship.